nathan-barry/nathan.rs/content/posts/favorite-books.md

 });
 </script>

-> I found that my life has largely been shaped by the books I've read (especially when I was younger).
-I've aggregated them all here.
-Below is a list of all the books I've read since I was 13.
-The ones in *italics* are ones that stood out to me.
+Below is a list of the books I've read since I was 13.
+The ones in *italics* stood out to me.

 ## 2026 - Age 23